 The origin of charge is to be found in the direction of the spinning spacetime.
+Left or right = positive or negative.

 The tetrad can be positive or negative - spinning one direction or the opposite.
 Note that the tetrad is the reference frame itself.
 It is the spacetime.
 When spinning symmetrically, it is an electric field.
 When simply curved, it is gravitational.
 When spinning antisymmetrically, it is the magnetic field.
 (And when spinning curvature, we are not yet sure what it is.)